 The Risk Management Sponsor (Strategic Planning Risk) will lead the championing and embedding of strategic risk management and drive its implementation within the Council.
-This role is part of the duties of the Service Manager - Corporate Services and Transformation.
+This role is part of the duties of the Assistant Director - Corporate Services and Transformation.

-Responsibilities will include:
+Responsibilities include:

-- compile, and report quarterly (from Pentana), to CLT all corporate risks, including the risks escalated up from the Directorate level, and lead their identification, assessment and management of strategic risks on a biannual basis - produce an annual report to Cabinet on the progress of strategic risk management, the risks, and action in managing them, - produce a bi-annual report to Audit Committee - support and advise the CLT on strategic risk management issues

-- communicate the benefits of effective strategic risk management to all members of Ashfield District Council - ensure the alignment of risk within strategic planning and performance and improvement processes - ensure all levels of risk are discussed and reviewed at Performance Boards, including the identification of new risks.
+- compiling, and reporting quarterly (from Pentana), to CLT all corporate risks, including the risks escalated up from the Directorate level, and lead their identification, assessment and management of strategic risks on a biannual basis.
+The report will be shared with Leadership after CLT has reviewed the register on a quarterly basis. - Production of an annual report to Cabinet on the progress of strategic risk management, the risks, and action in managing them, - Production of a bi-annual report to Audit Committee - supporting and advising CLT on strategic risk management issues - communicating the benefits of effective strategic risk management to all members of Ashfield District Council - ensuring the alignment of risk within strategic planning and performance and improvement processes - ensuring all levels of risk are discussed and reviewed at Performance Boards, including the identification of new risks.